Estate Planning Library

 Understanding Beneficiary Designations

-A beneficiary designation is a legal mechanism that allows you to name individuals or entities to receive assets upon your death.
+A beneficiary designation is a legal mechanism that allows you to name individuals or entities to receive non-probate assets upon your death.
 This designation bypasses the probate process, enabling a direct transfer to the named beneficiaries.
 Beneficiary designations are commonly used in retirement accounts, life insurance policies, and bank accounts.
 They are an essential tool in estate planning because they provide clarity and can prevent disputes among heirs.

 Types of Non-Probate Assets